cfbender/panopticon/README.md

 ### From source
 Clone the repo and run `go install`.

-If you don't have a config file, you can run `pan init` to generate one at your current working directory.
+If you don't have a config file, you can run `panopticon init` to generate one at your current working directory.

 ## Usage
 Given the following config: